 Thanks to years of collecting traffic data, based on the movement of Bluetooth devices, Aarhus municipality in Denmark can now see the effects of construction projects, roadwork, traffic accidents and faulty traffic lights.

-Besides the benefits of real-time reporting, which enables the city to gain in-depth insight and understanding of current road density, flow and formation of queues, and share traffic information with road users on signs, the historical data is now being used to detect driving time anomalies.
+Besides the benefits of real-time reporting, which enables the city to gain in-depth insight and understanding of current road density, flow, and formation of queues, and share traffic information with road users on signs, the historical data is now being used to detect driving time anomalies.
 Effectively, this means that the city can pinpoint road sections and intersections where driving times deviate from the norm as a result of construction projects, incidents, roadwork, faulty traffic lights and other factors.

 The data provides a thorough comparison of current vs typical driving times, minute-by-minute throughout the day.
-The typical driving times, which are continuously updated, are based on various type of days (weekdays, weekend, vacation season or not) and time of day.
+The standard driving times, which are continuously updated, are based on various type of days (weekdays, weekend, vacation season or not) and time of day.

 If driving times deviate from the typical driving time, the system automatically raises a flag.
-As the system logs and visualizes all deviations, traffic engineers can create historical performance and reliability reports based on deviations from the norm.
+As the system logs and visualises all deviations, traffic engineers can create historical performance and reliability reports based on deviations from the norm.
 The city is provided with an overview of the current situation and tendencies over time, to initiate countermeasures.

-Alarm visualization can be displayed in various ways; for example, over time and for each road section, based on intersection errors, or the impact of a major traffic accident.
-It can show the scattering effect that can cause both a deterioration and improvement of driving times - depending on what alternative routes motorists choose to take advantage of - or if road users are prevented from reaching parts of roads.
+Alarm visualisation can be displayed in various ways; for example, over time and for each road section, based on intersection errors, or the impact of a major traffic accident.
+It can show the scattering effect that can cause both deterioration and improvement of driving times - depending on what alternative routes motorists choose to take advantage of - or if road users are prevented from reaching parts of roads.

 “The benefits we have gained from the solution since implementation are very significant.
 We now discover errors and irregularities that we would not have a chance to see otherwise.
 In addition, it is extremely educational and easy accessible to study how the incidents of various kinds influence the road network," says Asbjørn Halskov-Sørensen, ITS Project Manager at Aarhus Municipality.

-Intersection alarm, analysis and optimization.
+Intersection alarm, analysis, and optimisation.

 Aarhus has around 230 intersections regulated by traffic lights.
 If just one of these traffic signal installations is not working optimally or breaks down, it directly affects traffic flow in a large surrounding area.

-To meet this challenge, Aarhus opted to turn the problem on its head and to see the traffic flow from road users’ perspective.
+To meet this challenge, Aarhus opted to turn the problem on its head and to see the traffic flow from the road users’ perspective.
 Since the Bluetooth sensors measure both short and long distances, as well as the turn flow movements through intersections, and groups of traffic lights in the road network, the solution provides an objective, measurable expression of road users’ driving experience.
 Now, issues are detected, enabling the city to ensure that traffic lights are working correctly and programmed optimally.

 The solution has quickly become an indispensable supplement to the existing surveillance system for the Aarhus traffic light installations.
-Various unfavorable situations have proven to be detectable with direct reference to driving time data, such as:
+Various unfavourable situations have proven to be detectable with direct reference to driving time data, such as: